What Is A Statutory Demand And How Will It Affect My Business?January 4, 2021

 What is a statutory demand?

 A statutory demand is a formal demand for payment from a creditor.
-On receipt of a statutory demand, you have 21 days to pay the debt or arrange a payment plan.
+On receipt one, you have 21 days to pay the debt or arrange a payment plan.

 Sending a statutory demand requires no involvement from the court, although it may precede court involvement if you don’t pay.

-Creditors usually use a statutory demand as a last resort when they’ve been unable to collect the money they’re owed through informal reminders or negotiation.
+Creditors usually use a this as a last resort when they’ve been unable to collect the money they’re owed through informal reminders or negotiation.

 A statutory demand is one of the most serious threats a creditor can issue against your business.
 If you fail to pay or come to an agreement, it’s likely the creditor will follow the demand with a winding-up petition.